-Sub-fund No. 9: R-co Target 2027 HY: The method used by the Management Company to calculate the overall risk ratio is the absolute value at risk method as defined by the AMF's General Regulation (Article 411-77 et seq.).
+Sub-fund No. 9: R-co Target 2027 HY: The method used by the Management Company to calculate overall risk is the absolute value at risk method as defined by the AMF's General Regulation (Article 411-77 et seq.).